4 minute read

-Student loans can be spliced into a few categories, but the two biggest are private and federal student loans.
-Private student loans are offered by private organizations such as banks, credit unions, state agencies, non-profit lenders, or other groups.
-This type of loan will have terms and conditions that are set by the lender.
+Student loans are divided into a few categories, but the two main types are private and federal.
+Private student loans are offered by banks, credit unions, state agencies, non-profit lenders, and other private organizations, with terms and conditions set by the lender.

 What is the Difference Between Federal Subsidized and Unsubsidized Loans?